 - Other Class IIb and all Class IIa devices – 8 months

-- Class I devices – 12 months
+- Class I devices – 12 months.

-- In order to launch a device in the Great Britain market, manufacturers based outside the UK will need to designate an authorized representative or person (that is established in the UK) who will take responsibility for the product in the UK (referred to as “UK Responsible Person” detailed below).
+However, manufacturers of Class I devices and general IVDs currently necessary to register with the MHRA will not be eligible for the 12-month grace period.
+To launch a device in the Great Britain market, manufacturers outside the UK will need to designate an authorized representative or person; who will take responsibility for the product in the UK.
+He is known as the “UK Responsible Person,” as discussed below.

 Post-market surveillance and vigilance

-Role of the MHRA
+Role of the UK MHRA

-The responsibility for the designation and monitoring of UK Conformity Assessment Bodies will continue to lie with the MHRA.
+The responsibility for the designation and monitoring of UK Conformity Assessment Bodies will continue to lie with the UK MHRA.
 New legislation requiring parliamentary approval will formalize this proposed guidance.

 Role of the UK Responsible Person

-Impact of the new UK regulatory system:
+Impact of the new UK regulatory system on medical devices